daizyio/destruct-js/README.md

 expect(result.releaseTheHounds).toBe(true);
 ```

-Bit, Bits[2-7]
+Bit, Bits[2-16]
 ---

 The `Bit` type reads a single bit from the buffer, as a 0 or 1.
-The types `Bits2`, `Bits3`, `Bits4`, `Bits5`, `Bits6`, and `Bits7` read the corresponding number of bits and returns them as unsigned integers.
-Note that this reads across byte boundaries where necessary
+The types `Bits2` through to `Bits16` read the corresponding number of bits and returns them as unsigned integers.
+Note that this reads across byte boundaries where necessary.
+This means that, for example, `Bits8` is *not* the same as `UInt8`, which will throw an error if trying to read when not aligned to a byte boundary.

 ```
 const result =